MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 1. Assign a minimum of *2 GB* of memory to the virtual machine.
 1. Leave the virtual machine with no connection to the network.
 1. When you reach the **Connect Virtual Hard Disk** step, select **Create a virtual hard disk**.
-1. Specify the name, location, and size of the VHD.
+1. Specify the name, location, and size of the Virtual Hard Disk (VHD).
 For example, set the size to *64 GB*.

 Configure the Number of Processors:

 1. After the virtual machine is created, right-click on it in the Hyper-V Manager and select **Settings**.
 1. In the left pane, select **Processor**.
-1. In the right pane, specify a minimum of *2 virtual processors*.
+1. In the right pane, specify a minimum of *two virtual processors*.

 Attach the Windows IoT Enterprise ISO: